BansheeTech/HomeDock-OS-Desktop-Releases/README.md

 If you encounter any issues while using **HomeDock OS Desktop**, we’ll be happy to help.

-Please attach the `hdos_desktop.log` file in your email to **support@homedock.cloud**.
-This log contains technical information that is **incredibly helpful for us to improve the app and move it out of Beta**.
+Please attach the `hdos_desktop.log` file to your email and send it to **support@homedock.cloud**.
+This log contains technical information that is incredibly helpful for us **to fix issues and move the app out of Beta faster**.

 🔍 You can find the log file here: